-The total DWSRF funding available for direct loans and subsidization to PWSs in SFY 2016 is approximately \$200,905,943.
+The total DWSRF funding available for direct loans and subsidization to PWSs during SFY 2017 is approximately \$201,833,743 including the funds under PA 14-98.
 Attachment A provides a breakdown of the sources of these funds.
-These sources include carry-over revenue bond authorizations from previous IUPs that were not allocated to projects and new requested bond authorizations for SFY 2016.
-Funds from previous bond authorizations will be used for the carryover projects.
+These sources include carry-over revenue bond authorizations from previous IUPs that were not allocated to projects.
+Funds from previous bond authorizations will be used for all projects.
 The total amount that may be used to fund drinking water projects is limited to the total amount authorized by the state legislature as part of the state budget.
 For the SFY 2016 and 2017 biennial budget period, no revenue bonds were authorized for SFY 2017.
-As a result, the DPH is reserving a portion of the total available funds to be used for projects during SFY 2017.
+As a result, in SFY 2016 the DPH had reserved a portion of the total available funds to be used for projects during SFY 2017.